derek-shnosh/network-code/readme.md

 ## `nxos-cdp-brief.py`

-Script to run *on* an NX-OS device to print a custom CDP neighbor brief table.
+I wanted a way to print a CDP brief on NXOS switches to list each neighbor's local interface, neighbor interface, hostname, and IP addresses (mgmt or otherwise). `nxos-cdp-brief.py` is a script to run *on* an NX-OS device to print a custom CDP neighbor brief table.
 One line is printed per CDP neighbor, containing the following information; **Local interface**, **Neighbor hostname**, **interface**, **IP address** (mgmt preferred), **platform**, and **version***.